Skip to main content

 Unsubscribe Rate

-The percentage of recipients who clicked unsubscribe or updated their preferences.
+The percentage of sent emails whose recipient clicked unsubscribe or updated their preferences.

 • Green (< 0.2%): Healthy